-Source: U.S. Department of Health and Human Services, Administration for Children and Families, Office of Family Assistance, Quarterly Public Assistance Statistics, 1992 & 1993 and earlier years along with unpublished data.
+Source: U.S. Department of Health and Human Services, Administration for Children and Families, Office of Family Assistance, unpublished data and Characteristics and Financial Circumstances of TANF Recipients: TANF Annual Report to Congress selected years.

-&lt;sup>1 The maximum benefit for a 3-person family in each state is weighted by that state's share of total AFDC/TANF families.

-&lt;sup>2 Estimated based on the weighted average benefit for a 4-person family.

-The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 repealed the AFDC program as of July 1, 1997 and replaced it with the Temporary Assistance for Needy Families (TANF) program.
+1 The maximum benefit for a 3-person family in each state is weighted by that state's share of total AFDC/TANF families.
+2 Estimated based on the weighted average benefit for a 4-person family.
+3 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 repealed the AFDC program as of July 1, 1997 and replaced it with the Temporary Assistance for Needy Families (TANF) program.
 Beginning in 1997, average monthly benefits are calculated from case-level data rather than by dividing aggregate expenditures on cash assistance by aggregate caseloads, as in the past.
 This change was necessary due to uncertainty about the extent to which states may be reporting non-cash basic assistance as well as cash assistance in the expenditure data formerly used to calculate average cash benefits.

 Table TANF 7.
-Characteristics of AFDC/TANF Families: Selected Years 1969 - 2011
+Characteristics of AFDC/TANF Families: Selected Years 1969 - 2012